lilianjerikamau/TODO/README.md

-# BetterBuy
+# Do It
-This is an android ecommerce application that allows users to purchase items online
+This is an android todo list application where users can add tasks,delete and update them